ziyaowangecon/ziyaowangecon.github.io/_pages/about.md

 ## About Me
 I am a PhD candidate in Economics at [Northeastern University](https://cssh.northeastern.edu/economics/).
 I am on the 2025-2026 job market.

-My research work is in the areas of Industrial Organization, and Applied Microeconomics, with a focus on Productivity, Merger & Acquisition, and Digital Economics.
+My research is in Industrial Organization and Applied Microeconomics, with a focus on Productivity, Firm Dynamics, Mergers and Acquisitions, and the Chinese Economy.

 I hold an M.Sc. in Economics from the University of Wisconsin-Madison, an M.Sc. in Finance & Economics from the University of Southampton, and a B.A. in Economics from the China University of Geosciences.